eni6ma/eni6ma.github.io/_posts/2025-06-06-Oct-Entropy.md

 # Findings

-In the context of the Rosario-Wang protocol, the Oct-Entropy pattern defines a fixed pool of eight orthogonal entropy elements $E = \{ e_1, ..., e_8 \}$, each a 256-bit symmetric nonce pre-agreed upon by both prover and verifier.
+In the context of the Rosario-Wang protocol, the Oct-Entropy pattern defines a fixed pool of orthogonal entropy elements $E = \{ e_1, ..., e_8 \}$, each a 256-bit symmetric nonce pre-agreed upon by both prover and verifier.
 Unlike traditional nonce usage—which assumes ephemeral randomness—the Oct-Entropy model formalizes each entropy unit as a **stateful object**, with lifecycles that transition from `AVAILABLE` → `RESERVED` → `USED`.
 This structure enables atomicity, deferred proof activation, and non-replayability across sessions.

 ## 🧠 Secure Nonce Attestation and Cryptographic Secrecy in Oct-Entropy Manifolds